20/20 Is NOT Perfect Vision

 Re: 20/20 Is NOT Perfect Vision

-I know this blog is about kids vision- but the new hot movie Avatar is a big topic in the vision care world.
-Don't be surprised if Avatar makes you sick! there are neurological links between the balance and visual system. the demands of watching Avatar in 3-D has cause nausea and discomfort in some views who have problems with coordinating their eyes together, uncorrected prescriptions, lazy eye, ...
+I know this blog is about kids vision, but the new hot movie, Avatar, is a big topic in the vision care world and likely is the start of a new trend in entertainment.
+Don't be surprised if Avatar makes you sick!
+There are neurological links between the balance and visual system.
+The demands of watching Avatar in 3-D has caused nausea and discomfort in some viewers who have problems with coordinating their eyes together, uncorrected prescriptions, lazy eye, ...

 If you want to learn more, take a look at my blog